David Willetts will speak to members of the Cambridge and Oxford Societies in Paris on Monday 15th March 2021 at 7pm on Zoom

 Click here to sign up on the CamSoc website

-Developing the theme of the Play Readings that were organised for the enjoyment of members of both the Oxford and Cambridge Societies in Paris, we have organised a Poetry or Prose reading evening, on Wednesday 6th January 2021 at 7pm.
 This date has been chosen both as it coincides with the First Wednesday in 2021, and so we hope will help compensate for the continued absence of Monthly Drinks evenings, and also it is Epiphany which might offer a theme, if you choose to adopt it, for your reading.
-Each participant will be invited to select their choice of readings, in English, ideally each up to three minutes long.
-For the more adventurous, you can of course write your own.
-We expect you will have the opportunity of reading at least twice.

 THE SUBTLE SCIENCE AND EXACT ART OF COLOUR IN ENGLISH GARDEN DESIGN